clvs7-gh/y0shin0/README.md

 Details are coming soon.

 ### Status
-Client side (this repository) is almost OK for the time being, so I'm currently develop the server side applications.
+Client side (this repository) is almost OK for the time being, so I'm currently developing the server side applications.

 ### LICENSE
 See "LICENSE" file for this one (MIT License).